xrgman/ThesisResearch/README.md

   <ol type="1">
       <li>Based on the DOA of the message, a lot of cells can be elimanted and convergence should be achieved.</li>
   </ol>
+  <li>Upon driving keep updating particles and processing messages and sending out I'm in this cell messages.</li>
 </ol>

 ## Assumptions: